cleesmith/NiceGUI-primer/README.md

 Why?

 - NiceGUI is new compared to the cut-off training dates of many AI LLM's
-- While impressive for humans, being a dynamically created website for documentation, a text file is smaller, faster, easier to ingest by AI's
+- While impressive for humans, being a dynamically created website for documentation and all; a text file is smaller, faster, easier to ingest by AI's

 The [primer for NiceGUI](https://chatgpt.com/g/g-n2O45ylVT-nicegui-primer) is available for use as a GPT on OpenAI's GPT store.
 While it's offered by me